MRdNk/csv2json-stream/README.md

 csv file to json array - streaming

 Optional Parameter:
-Pass an object
+  Object:
     delim => delimiter used
       \t for tab delimited file
       , for comma delimited file, will take care of double quoted values as well.

 ```node